 The Frame Body may be present in the WUR Wake Up frame, which signaling is TBD.

-The Frame Body, if present, contains the identifiers for multiple STAs (e.g., bitmap, ID list, etc.).
-The signaling of the identifiers for multiple STAs is TBD.
+The Frame Body, if present, contains TBD information of multiple STAs.

-If the Frame Body field is present in the WUR Wake Up frame, the Address field of the WUR Wake Up frame is set to the Group ID.
-Otherwise, the Address field of the WUR Wake Up frame is set to
+The Address field of the WUR Wake Up frame is set to

-the Wake Up ID when the frame is individually addressed,
+the Wake Up ID of the intended WUR STA when the frame is individually addressed,

-the Group ID when the frame is group addressed, and
+the Group ID when the frame is multicast-group addressed, and

-the Transmit ID when the frame is broadcast.
+the Transmit ID when the frame is broadcast addressed.